Xunnamius/haschk/README.md

 The research and development behind DNSCHK was a joint effort by [team members](#meet-the-team) from University of Chicago and Walter Payton College Preparatory High School.

 Paper can be found [here](https://git.xunn.io/research/dnschk-paper).
+The extension can be downloaded from the Chrome store [here](https://tinyurl.com/dnschk-actual).
+The HotCRP demo can be played with [here](https://tinyurl.com/dnschk-hotcrp).

 ***